lightly-ai/NvidiaTLTActiveLearning/README.md

 Tutorial on active learning with the Nvidia Transfer Learning Toolkit (TLT).

 In this tutorial, we will show you how you can do active learning for object detection with the [Nvidia Transfer Learning Toolkit](https://developer.nvidia.com/transfer-learning-toolkit).
-The task will be fruit detection.
+The task will be object detection of apples in a plantation setting.
 Accurately detecting and counting fruits is a critical step towards automating harvesting processes.
 Furthermore, fruit counting can be used to project expected yield and hence to detect low yield years early on.

 The structure of the tutorial is as follows: